 You can add key signature changes at the beginning of any measure of any staff in the score.
+Please note that simply changing the key signature does NOT change the concert key of the song.
+To change the concert key of the song, please see Transposing Actual Pitches (concert key).

 In transcribing a MIDI file, Musician examines whether the file includes key signatures.
 If it does, then Musician uses the key signatures saved in the file.
 Otherwise, Musician analyzes the harmony of the song to determine the key signature.
 This analysis does not account for possible mid-song key signature changes.
 Musician determines a single key signature for the whole song.